Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 |se      |  421.9958351|

 This gives you a good overview of what the structure of the ticket sales data looks like.
-This gives me a good opportunity to point out one of R's quirks.
-The `psych` package and the `Hmisc` [@R-Hmisc] package both have a function with the same name.
+It's also a good opportunity to point out one of R's quirks.
+The `psych` package and the `Hmisc` [@R-Hmisc] package both have a function with the same name (`describe`).
 They even do similar things.
 Be cautious with dependencies because they can cause problems.
+When you load packages they can overwrite each other.
+To get around this issue you can always leverage the full namespace: `psych::describe` instead of `describe`.

 The following example uses the `Hmisc` package to display some summary statistics.